toinsson/pyrealsense/README.md

 - install the dependencies: pyrealsense uses [pycparser](https://github.com/eliben/pycparser) for extracting necessary enums and structures definitions from the librealsense API, [Cython](http://cython.org/) for wrapping the inlined functions in the librealsense API, and [Numpy](http://www.numpy.org/) for generic data shuffling.

-- Windows specifics: set environment variable PYRS_INCLUDES to the `rs.h` directory location and environment variable PYRS_LIBS to the librealsense binary location.
+- Windows specifics: set the environment variable PYRS_INCLUDES to the `rs.h` directory location and the environment variable PYRS_LIBS to the librealsense binary location.
 You might also need to have `stdint.h` available in your path.

 ## Installation